 Choices

 Choices!
 My feeling is life, art, photography everything I can think of it is about choices.
 It doesn't end, try not choosing and you've made a choice.
 I believe you and your art are a sum of your choices.
 Truly, completely choosing is for me the end game.
 You’ve planted a flag, I saw this and this is how I choose to express it to you!
 Some photographers see value in collections, more than one image with similar theme or subject or idea, and honestly nothing wrong with that.
 It's a choice and it's valid and is a nice tool to show you where you are at and what your style is.
 For me I like to pick one, this is the one that I think tells the story best that was in my mind.
 The other thing I see is photographers doing is hedging their choice, they have scene they like and make multiple versions, we all do that, but then they will show everyone all the versions, you choose!
 IMO, your photography is about your expressing what you see, and not just .throwing leaves into the wind.
 It's about expressing what you see and feel about the world and while you may not have a great chance of making others exactly the same.
 But you can make them stop for a moment, feel something/anything and that's an accomplishment.
-These five images are for me, some from 2024 where I felt I was expressing what was going on as well as I am capable of.
+These five images from 2024, are for me where I was at my best expressing what I was experiencing.
 The plan is to keep working on that in 2025.

 Travel, photography and the planet

 Likely not a subject we want to think about, though it sure needs to be.
 Air travel like we experience it today just isn't sustainable.
 The carbon footprint is horrendous.
 Yet there's nothing quite like traveling to a far flung exotic location to rev up our creative instincts.
 To make it worse there are photographers whose business plan is to take 6-10 maybe more people along with them.
 With friends this subject quickly gets rerouted or I hear something lame about the plane is going anyway!
 My idea is just a little less travel, maybe a trip a year for start.
-In the meantime work on your seeing or your awareness!
-Your home probably is exotic for someone!
-What are your creative photographers credentials if you can't find images close to home?
+In the meantime work on your seeing and your awareness!
+Where you live is exotic for someone!
+What are your creative photographers credentials if you can't find ways to express close to home?
 Give it a try!
-To add fuel to the fire, lots of photographers seem to want to get to Antartica.
+To add fuel to the fire, lots of photographers seem to want to get to Antarctica.
 Talk about a carbon footprint for your travel.
 Here's an Atlantic magazine article from last year where the continent is referred to as the place no-one should go!
 Jeff T

 PS, The image below is leaning out on my fire escape!